Some homeowners find themselves dealing with an unexpected and worsening problem on their property: sinkholes.

 Some sinkholes form from natural causes, while others are the result of human activity.
 Abandoned mines can produce large sinkholes for example.
 Another cause is poor or faulty sewer line repairs.

-What Shold You Do if a Sinkhole Appears in Your Yard
+What Should You Do If A Sinkhole Appears In Your Yard?

 If a sinkhole is threatening your home or its structural integrity, vacate the property immediately.
-Call 911 to alert the proper emergency personnel, and alert a building inspector.
-An inspection should be performed to determine if the structure is safe for habitation.
+Call 911 to alert the proper emergency personnel and alert a building inspector.
+A professional inspection should be conducted to determine if the structure is safe for habitation.

-It’s also important to remember that sinkholes which occur on private property are the homeowner’s responsibility.
+It’s also important to remember that sinkholes on private property are the property owner’s responsibility.

 Why Does Bad Plumbing Cause Sinkholes?